Verdify

 The AI Control Loop Blueprint

-AI pilots usually fail between the demo and the operating workflow.
-The missing pieces are action limits, telemetry, authority, known limits, and scorecards that tell the team when to expand, tune, hold, or stop.
+AI pilots usually fail between the demo and the owned learning loop.
+The missing pieces are action limits, telemetry, authority, known limits, private evals, and feedback signals that tell the team when to expand, tune, hold, or stop.
 Start here when the workflow has a measured feedback loop.

 Control loop

-Workflow, systems, people, decisions, exceptions, and current baseline.
+Workflow, knowledge sources, systems, people, decisions, exceptions, and current baseline.

-Allowed actions, prohibited actions, approvals, authority, and rollback.
+Allowed actions, prohibited actions, approvals, authority, feedback, and rollback.

 One narrow workflow with controlled integrations and clear acceptance criteria.

-Telemetry, test cases, reviewer signal, exception review, and operational impact.
+Telemetry, private eval cases, reviewer signal, exception review, and operational impact.

-Score, tune, document known limits, and expand only when evidence supports it.
+Tune, document known limits, capture feedback, and expand only when evidence supports it.

 Method translation

-The blueprint turns method language into a concrete operating map: agent role, control layer, authority layer, telemetry, scorecard, and known limits.
+The blueprint turns method language into a concrete learning-loop map: knowledge sources, AI role, control layer, authority layer, telemetry, private evals, feedback, and known limits.

-Understand the workflow, systems, people, decisions, exceptions, and baseline.
+Understand the workflow, knowledge sources, systems, people, decisions, exceptions, and baseline.

-Decide what the AI agent may do, what requires approval, and what remains prohibited.
+Decide what the AI system may do, what requires approval, what remains prohibited, and what feedback becomes signal.

 Implement the narrow path with controlled integrations and acceptance criteria.

-Measure quality, exceptions, telemetry, reviewer signal, and operational impact.
+Measure quality, exceptions, telemetry, reviewer signal, private evals, and operational impact.

 Review, tune, document known limits, and expand only when evidence supports it.